SELinux: History

 The earliest work directed toward standardizing an approach providing mandatory and discretionary access controls (MAC and DAC) within a UNIX (more precisely, POSIX) computing environment can be attributed to the National Security Agency's Trusted UNIX (TRUSIX) Working Group, which met from 1987 to 1991 and published one Rainbow Book (#020A), and produced a formal model and associated evaluation evidence prototype (#020B) that was ultimately unpublished.

 SELinux was designed to demonstrate the value of mandatory access controls to the Linux community and how such controls could be added to Linux.
 Originally, the patches that make up SELinux had to be explicitly applied to the Linux kernel source; SELinux was merged into the Linux kernel mainline in the 2.6 series of the Linux kernel.

 The NSA, the original primary developer of SELinux, released the first version to the open source development community under the GNU GPL on 22 December 2000.
 The software was merged into the mainline Linux kernel 2.6.0-test3, released on 8 August 2003.
 Other significant contributors include Red Hat, Network Associates, Secure Computing Corporation, Tresys Technology, and Trusted Computer Solutions.
 Experimental ports of the FLASK/TE implementation have been made available via the TrustedBSD Project for the FreeBSD and Darwin operating systems.

 Security-Enhanced Linux implements the Flux Advanced Security Kernel (FLASK).
 Such a kernel contains architectural components prototyped in the Fluke operating system.
 These provide general support for enforcing many kinds of mandatory access control policies, including those based on the concepts of type enforcement, role-based access control, and multilevel security.
-FLASK, in turn, was based on DTOS, a Mach-derived Distributed Trusted Operating System, as well as on Trusted Mach, a research project from Trusted Information Systems that had an influence on the design and implementation of DTOS.
+FLASK, in turn, was based on DTOS, a Mach-derived Distributed Trusted Operating System developed as a part of earlier research in mandatory access control systems.